bofrankbo/Gen-AI-Stock-Master/Gen-AI-Stock-Master-web/ReadMe.md

 - model.html allows you to train and test models to improve prompts.
 - contact.html help you to contact our team.
 ### Question?
-- please contact one of the contributor.(Website main designer is Yukimagi and ziwei)
+- please contact one of the contributor.(Website main designer are Yukimagi and ziwei)